xtrinch/fcm-django/README.rst

 fcm-django
 =========================

 Django app for Firebase Cloud Messaging.
+Used as an unified platform for sending push notifications to mobile devices (android / ios).

 FCMDevice model fields
  - registration_id (required - is FCM token)